 In other cases, the style of music can play a role.
 When it comes to the best music for learning, for example, experts recommend different genres for different purposes.
 Upbeat music, including songs with positive lyrics, can provide an energy boost and get your brain primed for learning.
-Once it's time to buckle down and concentrate, however – like when you need to read, write, or study your course materials, instrumental music and soothing genres can help you stay calm and focused.
+Once it's time to buckle down and concentrate, however—like when you need to read, write, or study your course materials, instrumental music and soothing genres can help you stay calm and focused.
 Ultimately, however, each person may develop an approach to studying and music that's uniquely suited for them.
 For more on this topic, check out courses in psychology that explore the inner workings of the human mind.

 Some places you may be able to find new music include:

 Experiencing New Music

 There are other ways you can learn about new music without plugging in your headphones.
 Take part in any of the following activities to explore different types of music:

 - Go to open mic nights in your community